jonis100/LiLimit/TESTING.md

 ## Critical Bugs Prevented

-The test suite is specifically designed to catch these service worker lifecycle bugs found in PR #9:
+The test suite is specifically designed to catch these service worker lifecycle bugs:

 ### Bug #1: Race Condition on Startup